-- Engelsk beskrivning
+- Engelsk beskrivning om dig själv

 Education: Vordiplom, Volkswirtschaft, University of Hamburg (Germany), 1996; MSocSc, International Relations & European Studies, University of Tampere (Finland), 1998; PhD, International Politics, University of Wales, Aberystwyth (UK), 2002.

 Annick T.R.
-Wibben is Anna Lindh Professor of Gender, Peace & Security at the Swedish Defence University.
-Previously she was professor of Politics and International Studies at the University of SanFrancisco from 2005-2019, where she also served as chair of the Politics Department, and has directed both the Peace and Justice Studies and the International Studies programs.
+Wibben is Anna Lindh Professor of Gender, Peace & Security at the Swedish Defence University and Academic/ Deputy Head of the Department for War Studies and Military History.
+Previously (2005-2019) she was professor of Politics and International Studies at the University of SanFrancisco, where she also served as chair of the Politics Department, and director of both the Peace and Justice Studies and the International Studies programs.
 Prior to her time in San Francisco, she worked as co-Investigator (with James Der Derian) of the Information Technology, War and Peace Project [infopeace.org] at the Watson Institute for International Studies at Brown University from 2001-2005.
 During this time she also taught at Brown University, Bryant University and Wellesley College and spent the fall 2003 semester in New York City as a Rockefeller Humanities Fellow with the National Council for Research on Women and the Center for the Study of Women and Society at the CUNY Graduate Center doing research on human security.

 Prof. Wibben also serves the profession in various capacities: From 2008-2016 she was part of the Executive Committee of the International Studies Association (ISA) Feminist Theory and Gender Studies, most recently as its chair.
 Thereafter she served as chair of ISA's Women's Caucus from 2016-2019 and in 2017-18, she served on ISA's Executive Committee.
 She is also the recipient of ISA's 2017 Ladd Hollist Service Award.
-Currently, she is the Editor for Digital Media of the International Feminist Journal of Politics [twitter: @IFJPglobal] and serves on the editorial boards of Security Dialogue and International Political Sociology as well as the Journal of Narrative Politics.
+From January 2018 - June 2021, she was Editor for Digital Media of the International Feminist Journal of Politics [twitter: @IFJPglobal] and she continues to serve on its editorial board as well as those of Security Dialogue, International Political Sociology, International Studies Review, and the Journal of Narrative Politics.